sciZer0/newdiscoveries/a/README.md

   <i>Isaac Newton: A Not-Fully-Understood Scientific Genius</i>
 </p>

-What about “official” science?
+What about "official" science?

-As said above, in my opinion, “official” science is a religion being taken on faith.
+As said above, in my opinion, "official" science is a religion being taken on faith.
 Actually, the situation is even much worse than that, the scientific system itself is a religious sect.

 Really, the scientific system precisely because of being a religious sect is a fully-closed one.
 The system's entrance for any new personm is ONLY possible on recommendations of members of the religious sect.
 But getting the recommendations (endorsements) is absolutely impossible when the person dares to say things that are logical but different from those that have been written in the religious books (somewhy called “textbooks”).

 Moreover, the religious sect’s members always desperately cast stones at everyone who dares to say things that are logical but (yes, again) different from those that have been written in their religious books, and this is always so without allowing any open public discussion.

-The today’s situation is that if any clever person wants to enter “official” science, first they must humiliate their own intellect, essentially they must DEGRADE their own intellect because the fundamental mistakes existing in “official” science are too big and obvious, it is impossible not to see them.
+The today’s situation is that if any clever person wants to enter "official" science, first they must humiliate their own intellect, essentially they must DEGRADE their own intellect because the fundamental mistakes existing in "official" science are too big and obvious, it is impossible not to see them.

-In my Open Letter to Elon Musk, I explain why exactly all “official” physics scientists around the world (including even those who privately agreed with these discoveries) publicly are, and will likely always be against an announcement of these discoveries (Spoiler: only because they have <b>personal reasons</b> for this).
+In my Open Letter to Elon Musk, I explain why exactly all "official" physics scientists around the world (including even those who privately agreed with these discoveries) publicly are, and will likely always be against an announcement of these discoveries (Spoiler: only because they have <b>personal reasons</b> for this).

 <b>Open Letter to Elon Musk</b><br>
 https://github.com/sciZer0/newdiscoveries/tree/main/assets/t/t1

 ## START

-<b>ATTENTION:</b></br>
-This whole work is strictly based on well-known experiments and consistent logical conclusions.
+ATTENTION: This whole work is strictly based on well-known experiments and consistent logical conclusions.
 Because of that it is very important to read this document from the very beginning, consistently and carefully (step by step, line by line) without any skip.

 ____

 ### Compulsory Part
 <i>“OFFICIAL” CONCEPTS & FORMULAS</i>

-A. “Official” Concept of Force (“Official” Newton’s Formula for Force);<br>
+A. "Official" Concept of Force ("Official" Newton’s Formula for Force);<br>
-B. “Official” Concept of Work and “Official” Concept of Energy.
+B. "Official" Concept of Work and "Official" Concept of Energy.

 ### NEW DISCOVERIES CHANGING ALL SCIENCE

 ### Discovery #1
 <i>FUNDAMENTAL MISTAKES IN “OFFICIAL” SCIENCE</i>

 1.1.
-THE 1st Sufficient Fundamental Mistake in “Official” Science;<br>
+THE 1st Sufficient Fundamental Mistake in "Official" Science;<br>
 1.2.
-Endless Series of Fundamental Mistakes in “Official” Science.
+Endless Series of Fundamental Mistakes in "Official" Science.

 ### Discovery #2
 <i>NEW FORMULAS OF FORCE, WORK, ENERGY, POWER</i>